For info on the thematic structure, see the introduction page.

 10.1 Success by Night

 The Doloneia: does it belong in the Iliad?
-It is harsh, killing defenseless people is not how we like to see ourselves.
+It is harsh, killing defenseless people is not how we heroes like to see ourselves.
 But I have yet to hear of a general who would pass up such an opportunity.
-It has been accused of Odyssean language and clearly it is 'untypical'.
-It has more action-oriented writing than the typical formality of battle scenes.
+It has been accused of Odyssean language and clearly it is "untypical".
+It has much more action-oriented narrative than the typical formality of battle scenes.
 All this may just have to do with the subject matter.
 If it is a later addition in the way explained here, the question must be "why this?".

 Reading it back into the political situation in Smyrna in Homer's time, he seems to be saying that this way, ambushes and night raids, is the only way they can have successes and keep up morale.
 But it will not win them the war, on the contrary, they will win themselves a "victory that raises the fighting spirit of the other side", "μάχης ἑτεραλκέα νίκην" or revenge-provoking attack.
 See also the ambush scene on the Shield, Il 18.509-.